ajayprasanth-dev/sales-performance-dashboard/README.md

-# 📊 Performance Matrix – 2025
+# Sales Performance Matrix – 2025
 *A Sales Dashboard Project Using Microsoft Excel*

-## 🧾 Project Overview
+## Project Overview
-Performance Matrix – 2025 is an interactive and visually intuitive dashboard developed to analyze and monitor sales data.
-This project highlights the potential of Microsoft Excel for turning raw datasets into actionable business insights.
+Sales Performance Matrix – 2025 is a visually structured Excel dashboard developed to analyze and monitor sales data.
+It demonstrates how Microsoft Excel can be leveraged to convert raw datasets into meaningful business insights.

-## 🎯 Objective
+## Objective
-To design a comprehensive sales performance dashboard that enables clear visibility into key metrics such as sales trends, profit analysis, and regional comparisons.
+To design a comprehensive sales performance dashboard that provides clear visibility into key metrics such as sales trends, profit analysis, and regional performance.

-## 📌 Key Features
+## Key Features
-- ✅ KPI Tracking – Total Sales, Profit, Average Sales, and Units Sold
+- KPI tracking: Total Sales, Profit, Average Sales, Units Sold
-- 📍 Interactive filtering by Region, Product Category, and Salesperson
+- Interactive filtering by Region, Product Category, and Salesperson
-- 📊 Clean data visuals: Line Charts, Bar Charts, Donut Charts
+- Clear data visualization using line charts, bar charts, and donut charts
-- 🎛️ Slicers for enhanced user interactivity
+- Interactive slicers for enhanced user experience
-- 📁 Structured layout using Pivot Tables and Excel formulas
+- Organized layout with pivot tables and formulas

-## 🛠️ Tools & Techniques
+## Tools and Techniques
 - Microsoft Excel
-- Pivot Tables & Pivot Charts
+- Pivot Tables and Pivot Charts
 - Slicers
-- Data Cleaning & Formatting
+- Data Cleaning and Formatting
-- Dashboard Design
+- Dashboard Layout and Design

-## 📈 Skills Demonstrated
+## Skills Demonstrated
 - Data Analysis
-- Business Intelligence Basics
+- Sales and Business Intelligence Reporting
 - Dashboard Visualization
-- Sales Data Insights
+- Excel Automation and Structuring
-- Excel Automation & Layout Design
+- Insight Generation from Sales Data

-## 📁 Files
+## Project Files
-- Sales_Performance_Matrices.xlsx – The main Excel dashboard file
+- `Sales_Performance_Matrices.xlsx` – Main Excel dashboard
-- screenshots/ – Folder containing all project screenshots
+- `screenshots/` – Folder containing all visual references of the dashboard

-## 🚀 Final Note
+## Final Note
-This project marks the beginning of my journey in data analytics, focused on translating data into meaningful insights.
-I’m continuously learning and excited to build more impactful projects ahead.
+This project represents an early milestone in my data analytics journey.
+It highlights my ability to translate raw data into business insights through visual storytelling.
+I look forward to building more advanced dashboards and analytics solutions in future projects.

-📬 Feel free to connect with me on [LinkedIn]() to share feedback or discuss analytics and collaboration opportunities.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ajayprasanth1) to share feedback or explore collaboration opportunities.